Dual Quaternion SE(3) Synchronization with Recovery Guarantees: Numerical Experiments

-We evaluate our method on real data from the Stanford 3D Scanning Repository\footnote{\url{http://graphics.stanford.edu/data/3Dscanrep}} and compare it against EIG and SDR methods.
+We evaluate our method on real data from the Stanford 3D Scanning Repository\footnote{\url{http://graphics.stanford.edu/data/3Dscanrep}} and 3DMatch\footnote{\url{https://3dmatch.cs.princeton.edu/\#geometric-registration-benchmark}} dataset, and compare it against EIG, SDR and SPEC methods.
 To construct the measurement matrix, we first use Iterative Closest Point (ICP) algorithm \citep{besl1992method} to estimate relative rigid motions, on which we apply additional rigid-motion perturbation.
-Specifically, the rotation angle (in degrees) is sampled from $\mathcal{N}(0,1)$, the rotation axis is drawn uniformly from the unit sphere, and the translation vector (in meters) has i.i.d.\ entries following $\mathcal{N}(0,0.001^2)$, consistent with the scale of translations in the datasets.
+Specifically, the rotation angle (in degrees) is sampled from $\mathcal{N}(0,10^2)$, the rotation axis is drawn uniformly from the unit sphere, and the translation vector (in meters) has i.i.d.\ entries following $\mathcal{N}(0,0.01^2)$, consistent with the scale of translations in the datasets.
 All results are averaged over 100 independent trials.

 Four datasets are considered in our real-data experiments: bunny, buddha, dragon, and armadillo.
 Figure \ref{fig:3D_gpm} visualizes the shapes after applying DQGPM to align and merge the corresponding point clouds.
 To evaluate robustness under sparse observations, we construct two types of ICP-based measurement matrices for the last three datasets.
 The sparse version is obtained by running ICP without any initialization, whereas the dense version uses an initialization in which the relative orientation is inferred from the point-cloud file names.
 The bunny dataset only admits the sparse construction, since its file names do not encode relative orientations and therefore do not provide a meaningful ICP initializer.